jweisman/eca-components/docs/auto-complete.md

 ></eca-auto-complete>
 ```

-**Custom** loading allows you to control the API calls and pass the result to the control for display.
+The **custom** method allows you to control the API calls and pass the result to the component for display.
 This supports use cases where you wish to limit the results of the raw API.
 To use custom loading, provide a function which returns an Observable array of options.
 In this example, we're retrieving libraries and limiting by campus:
 ```ts
 getLibraries = campus: Observable<Option[]> => {
   return this.restService.call('/conf/libraries')